1 February 2018

 Following this, all you need to do is simply group the images in the BoxBrownie.com Dashboard when uploading them in the HDR Bracketed image editing option.
 We’ll then take care of the rest to return a clear and high-quality image.

 Nikon D700/D7200 Single Photo Settings For Lifestyle Shots

 Single shot settings should only be used for moving subjects and lifestyle photos with moving surroundings (eg. People and cars).
 Lifestyle photos are popular in real estate, the easiest way to capture these is to switch to the automatic single shot photo function.
 The HDR bracketing function should never be used for moving objects, as they will appear blurry in the final editing process.

 Tip: If you’re taking lifestyle shots or landscapes with moving objects, we recommend changing the camera setting so only a single shot is taken.
-Switch over to (A) automatic function and turn off the HDR setting holding the button down on the left side of the camera, toggle the right thumb wheel so the AE and Flash setting
+Switch over to (A) automatic function and turn off the HDR setting holding the button down on the left side of the camera, toggle the right thumb wheel so the AE and Flash setting are reading “F2.0”.

 It is a great add-on to include photos of local attractions close to a listing, it helps buyers visualize living in the area.
 The following are settings to use only when taking single shots, where there are potentially moving subjects in the scene.